-Charan Mandir is not the usual temple, we usually come across in terms of architecture.
-Its layout is unusual too, with a huge tower attached to the temple complex and fortification style high walls around its perimeter.
+Charan Mandir is just not the usual temples we that we find in the neighborhood around us in terms of architecture and layout.
+Its layout is unusual with a huge tower attached to the temple complex and fortified walls on its perimeter.
 The temple complex also has a water storage tank.

 You will not find vendors and shops selling offerings/prasaads, around the temple.
 No beggars either!
 A shift from the usual scenes one gets to experience around temples in India

 History of Charan Mandir

 Maharajah Sawai Mansingh I of Amer, built this temple.
 He was a devout follower of Lord Krishna.
 As per the local legend, Lord Krishna appeared in Maharajah Sawai Mansingh’s dream and instructed him to build a temple in Ambica Van.
 The entire region of Amer and Nahargarh was once called Ambica Van (forest).
 It’s being claimed that Charan Mandir has charan chinha (foot mark) of Lord Krishna.

 Local legends also claim that this entire area was once dotted with the trees of Cadamba/ Kamaba / Anthocephalus Cadamba.
 In Hindu mythology, Cadamba tree was the favorite tree of Lord Krishna.
 In paintings, you will find depiction of Lord Krishna playing a flute under the Cadamba tree.
 Currently, there are no Cadamba tree in and around Charan Mandir.
 I have seen clusters of Cadamba trees in the vicinity, though.
 So it’s possible that this legend is true!
 But then there’s no scientific evidence, it’s just a local legend!

 Constructed in a non-ostentatious Rajasthani architecture, the temple follows simple symmetrical style.